emaicus/Rangers-and-Ruffians/docs/archive/Compendium_of_Character_Creation_2_1_0.md

 * __Actions:__
   * __Twin Blades:__ You are able to wield two weapons.
 You may attack with both in a single action.

+* __Combat Abilities:__
+  * __Finesse Strike:__ _(Cost 1)_ Add an additional dice of damage to an attack of your choosing.
+If the affected entity fails an inner fire saving throw against your spell power, it suffers an additional dice of bleeding damage at the start of its next turn.

 __Level 6 Ranger__